Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Observations and burst search

 For each observation, signals from the HBAs of up to 24 LOFAR Core stations were coherently added in the \textsc{COBALT2.0} beamformer \citep{Broekema_2018_A&C} to form a single tied-array beam pointing towards the source.
 We used a pointing direction of $\alpha_\mathrm{J2000}=01^\mathrm{h}58^\mathrm{m}00\fs7502$, $\delta_\mathrm{J2000}=+65\degr43\arcmin00\farcs3152$ (2.3-mas uncertainty), from \citet{marcote_2020_natur}, for all the observations.
 The $\sim3\arcmin$ Full-Width-Half-Maximum (FWHM) of the tied-array beam covered the uncertainty region of the FRB localization.
 Nyquist sampled complex voltage data for two linear polarizations were recorded for 400 subbands of $195.3125$\,kHz each, providing $78.125$\,MHz of bandwidth between $110-188$\,MHz, with typical observation durations of 1\,h.

 The complex voltage data were analysed using the pipeline described in more detail in \citetalias{pleunisetal}; we briefly repeat the main aspects here.
 We channelized the complex voltage data to a frequency resolution of $3.05$\,kHz (64 channels per subband), after which the two orthogonal polarizations were squared and summed to form Stokes I total intensity data in filterbank format \citep{lorimer_2011_ascl}.
 These data were averaged to a time resolution of $983.04$\,$\upmu$s (after averaging by a factor of 3), and subsequently averaged in frequency by a factor of 16 using \texttt{digifil} \citep{vanstraten_2011_pasa}, and using incoherent dedispersion to a DM of $348.772$\,\pcpercc, the best-fit DM from \citet{nimmo_2021_natas}.
 The temporal smearing due to incoherent dedispersion in a single channel at the given DM is between $1.3$\,ms (at 188\,MHz) and $6.7$\,ms (at 110\,MHz).
 Given the expected DM smearing, intrinsic burst widths (FWHM $>30$\,ms), and scattering timescales ($\sim 50$\,ms) measured for this source in \citetalias{pleunisetal}, we decide that a time resolution of $983.04$\,$\upmu$s is sufficient to detect bursts from \rthree.
-This approach to creating the dedisipersed filterbank files is identical to that used in \citetalias{pleunisetal}, such that the results can be compared.
+This approach to creating the dedispersed filterbank files is identical to that used in \citetalias{pleunisetal}, such that the results can be compared.
+Note that the data were coherently dedispersed for subsequent measurement and analysis of burst properties, as presented in Section~\ref{ssec:pol}.

 We used \texttt{rfifind} from the \textsc{PRESTO} software suite \citep{ransom_2001_phdt} to identify radio frequency interference (RFI); we replaced the values of these frequency channels and time integrations with random noise with the appropriate local statistics.
 From these RFI cleaned files, dedispersed time-series filterbanks were generated using the graphics processing unit (GPU)-accelerated \textsc{Dedisp} library \citep{barsdell_2012_mnras} for $\mathrm{DM}$s ranging from $-20$ to $+20$\,\pcpercc\ around the nominal DM of \rthree, in steps of 0.1\,\pcpercc.